 Anyone who sells online would agree that, without a constant stream of traffic coming to your website, you’ll struggle to make sales.

-At first I tried my hand at Google Adwords, but this proved to be quite expensive (with and without the help of a trained “expert”).
+At first I tried my hand at Google Adwords, and this definitely helped increase our traffic and sales.

 This allowed me to start generating as much free traffic from organic search engine results as I possibly could.